microwavedd/Still-Alive-Portal-1-Final-Song-Recreation/README.md

-# Still Alive - Portal 1 Final Song Recreation (Work in Progress)
+# Still Alive - Portal 1 Final Song Recreation

 This Python project aims to recreate the iconic final song "Still Alive" from the game Portal 1 as faithfully as possible.
 By utilizing Python's libraries and tools, we'll generate a rendition of the song that captures its essence and charm.